qifeng-yan/typescript-course/README.md

-# typescript-course

-## This is a documentation of the udemy course about Typescript
+# This is a documentation of the udemy course about Typescript

+##1.
+Declaration of variable and type
+In Typescript, a variable should be declared in the following format:

+{declaration method} {value name} : {type name} = {variable value}

+Example:
+const catName : string = 'Micky'